Arranging a funeral or cremation in New Jersey

 What are the laws for scattering ashes in New Jersey?

-New Jersey is in Region 2 of the Environmental Protection Agency (EPA) that regulates any sea burials or scatterings, and they can be reached on (877) 251-4575.
+New Jersey is in Region 2 of the Environmental Protection Agency (EPA), which regulates any sea burials or scatterings, and they can be reached at (877) 251-4575.
 A scattering should be conducted three nautical miles out to sea.
-If you wish to scatter at sea at Cape May in New Jersey, an unattended scattering costs around $200 and an attended sea scattering costs from $395.
+If you wish to scatter at sea at Cape May in New Jersey, an unattended scattering costs around $200, and an attended sea scattering costs from $395.

 What help is available with funeral expenses in New Jersey?

 There is limited help available to assist families with funeral expenses.
-There is a one-off lump sum death benefit payment of $255 from SSA if you qualify.
+If you qualify, you have a one-off lump sum death benefit payment of $255 from SSA.
 There is also limited assistance for veterans and certain dependents, who are entitled to a free cemetery plot and grave marker, plus sometimes some additional reduction in costs.
 You need to contact your local VA office to find out more.

-Within New Jersey, some counties do have limited budgets for indigent burials, and if you are in receipt of welfare support or on low-income, you may be able to get some assistance.
+Within New Jersey, some counties do have limited budgets for indigent burials, and if you are in receipt of welfare support or on a low income, you may be able to get some assistance.
 You need to contact your local county Social Services or Human Services department to inquire as to exactly what level of support they can offer.